-The only resort area away from Skala, Analipsi is a pleasantly laid-back place that spreads through a fertile valley alongside the airport, 8km northeast of Skala.
+The only resort area away from Pera Gialos, Analipsi is a pleasantly laid-back place that spreads through a fertile valley alongside the airport, 8km northeast of Pera Gialos.
 Also known as Maltezana, having once been the lair of Maltese pirates, it’s grown recently thanks to long Analipsi Beach to the southeast, which offers sand, pebbles, shade and clean, shallow water.
 Nearby the remains of the Tallaras Roman baths still hold some mosaics.

-West of Skala, you swiftly hit the Astypalea outback – gnarled, bare rolling hills, perfect for a Cyclops.
-There’s scarcely a sealed road to speak of, but it’s just about possible to drive.
-Cross the western massif by heading directly inland from Hora and, from the point where the road finally peters out after 8km, where the Kastro ruins and Moni Agiou Ioanni stand proudly cheek by jowl above the shoreline, energetic walkers can hike down to Agios Ioannis Beach.
+West of Pera Gialos, you swiftly hit the Astypalea outback – gnarled, bare rolling hills, perfect for a Cyclops.
+There’s scarcely a sealed road to speak of but, depending on the conditions (the roads are graded in preparation for summer), it’s just about possible to drive.
+Note, however, that car rental agencies might prohibit this, except if you have a SUV or jeeps.
+If you can, cross the western massif by heading directly inland from Hora and, from the point where the road finally peters out after 8km, where the Kastro ruins and Moni Agiou Ioanni stand proudly cheek by jowl above the shoreline, energetic walkers can hike down to Agios Ioannis Beach.
 Alternatively, follow the track that branches northwards shortly before road’s end and you’ll probably have Panormos Beach to yourself.

 The rough track that winds along the southern coast west of Livadi, on the other hand, leads through mountainous meadows to several remote beaches.
-First along the way, reached on a brief detour, is the pretty, tree-shaded Agios Konstantinos Beach on the south side of Livadi Bay.
-This beach and Kaminakia Beach in the far west, where the track reaches its terminus, hold excellent seasonal tavernas.
+First along the way, reached on a brief detour (most of this on sealed road), is the pretty, tree-shaded Agios Konstantinos Beach on the south side of Livadi Bay.
+It's back to a dirt track to reach Kaminakia Beach in the far west, where the track reaches its terminus.
 Book-ended by granite boulders, Kaminakia is Astypalea’s best altar to sun worshipping, boasting water so clear you can see the pebbles through the turquoise.
+Both beaches hold excellent seasonal tavernas.